archermarx/LoopFieldCalc.jl/README.md

 # Define current loop with radius of 50 cm, current of 1 A, centered at the origin
 loop = LoopFieldCalc.CurrentLoop(
+  LoopFieldCalc.CartesianPoint(0.0, 0.0, 0.0);    # cartesian coordinates of the loop center
   radius = 0.5,         # radius in meters
   current = 1.0,        # current in Amperes
-  center = LoopFieldCalc.CartesianPoint(0.0, 0.0, 0.0)    # cartesian coordinates of the loop center
 )
 ```